 This, combined with Foe Yay, undertones Mami and Kirika's relationship.

-Narm: Due to the art-style, some things are really hard to take seriously.
+Due to the art-style, some things are really hard to take seriously.
 For example, Yuma just saw her parents killed right in front of her, and she's wondering where she's going to go.
-It's a really sad scene, until...she makes this face (bottom right panel.)
+It's a really sad scene, until... she makes this face (bottom right panel).

-Goddamnit, Madoka!
-You just saw your teacher being eaten alive, the witch familiars are attacking everyone, and you've just been separated from your friends.
-DON'T MAKE THAT CUTESY FACE! (bottom left)
+Madoka just saw her teacher being eaten alive, the witch familiars are attacking everyone, and has been separated from her friends... and reacts by making a cutesy face (bottom left).

 Kyouko's thoughts as she thinks she's about to get killed, regretting that "it sure was a rough life" and wishing she could have had a good dream once.
 Her being neither happy with her life nor able to accept her own death is quite depressing.